 Canon 032: The Old Catholic Church in the United States is hierarchical in nature, since it is founded upon the divine authority given to the Apostles by our Lord and Savior, Jesus Christ, which is embodied in the holy Orders of bishop, priest and deacon through Apostolic Succession.
 As such, the Church observes an Episcopal-Synodical polity.

 II.
-CONCERNING THE SYNOD OF BISHOPS
+CONCERNING THE NATIONAL CHURCH AND THE SYNOD OF BISHOPS

 Canon 101: The Synod of Bishops ought to reflect the cultural diversity of the National Church, electing bishops representing all ethnic backgrounds of the people of God.